Hadestown: West End (2024–present)

 Hadestown began previews on February 10, 2024, in the West End with an official opening on February 21, at the Lyric Theatre, London.
 The cast includes Dónal Finn as Orpheus, Grace Hodgett Young as Eurydice, Zachary James as Hades, Melanie La Barrie as Hermes, and Gloria Onitiri as Persephone.
-The production is scheduled to run to at least February 15, 2026.
+The production is scheduled to run to at least June 2027.
 A live cast recording was released on December 6, 2024.

 Five of the original London and Broadway cast members, Carney, Noblezada, Page, Gray and De Shields, were set to reprise their roles in the West End production for five weeks in February and March 2025.
-Tickets sold out for this cast’s return in "a matter of hours".
+Tickets sold out for this cast's return in "a matter of hours".
 After Page was injured during rehearsals, however, Phillip Boykin stepped into the role, joining the other four.
 Page returned only for the filming of the production with this cast on February 28 and March 1, 2025.
+Cast replacements in March 2026 include Rachel Adedeji as Persephone, Bethany Antonia as Eurydice and Clive Rowe as Hermes.

+The filmed version was released theatrically in North America on July 24, 2026.

 Australia (2025)

 A production opened in Sydney, Australia, at the Theatre Royal, on February 10, 2025, co-produced by Opera Australia.
 The cast included Christine Anu as Hermes, Noah Mullins as Orpheus, Abigail Adriano as Eurydice, Adrian Tamburini as Hades and Elenoa Rokobaro as Persephone.
-The production closed in Sydney on April 26, opened at Her Majesty's Theatre, Melbourne on May 8 and closed on July 13.
+The production closed in Sydney on April 26, opened at Her Majesty's Theatre, Melbourne, on May 8 and closed on July 13.